ucl-codec/cloud_infrastructure/docs/local-docker-testing.md

 ### Environment variables

 Some configuration is set via environment variables in the `local_docker_run.sh` script.
-You can modify these values but you will need to destroy and re-run the containers for them to be recognised.
+You can modify these values, but you will need to destroy and re-run the containers for them to be recognised.

 ### Reclaim disk space using docker prune